The shear viscosity of parton matter under anisotropic scatterings: Methods

 In the above, $w=\mu/T, u=\sqrt{\hat s}/T$ is the integration variable, $K_n$ is the modified Bessel function of the second kind, and Boltzmann statistics is used for the thermal distribution.
 The $g_0(w)$ function defined above is just the thermal average of $h(a)$, it thus approaches 0 as $w \to 0$ but approaches 2/3 as $w \to \infty$.

-Next we examine four analytical methods for calculating the shear viscosity of a parton matter under isotropic or forward scatterings in comparison with the numerical Green-Kubo results.
+Next we examine four analytical methods and the numerical Green-Kubo method for calculating the shear viscosity of a parton matter under isotropic or forward scatterings.
 Note that we only consider a massless QGP.
 Therefore, the entropy density is given by $s=4 g_{\rm B}T^3/\pi^2$, where $g_{\rm B}=4(4 + 3N_f )$ is the total degeneracy factor of the QGP with Boltzmann statistics, and $N_f$ is the number of relevant quark flavors.